nosferalatu/nosferalatu.github.io.source/content/DerivativeAndLogarithmOfTransforms.md

 That equation is saying that if you transform any point in space by the logarithm of the transform, you will get the first derivative at that point.
 The first derivative is the velocity, so $log(T)$ defines the velocity field (the field of tangent vectors at every point in space).

-As x moves through space by the transform matrix, it forms a curve; the tangent vector at time t is tangent to the x's position on the curve at time t.
+As x moves through space by the transform, it forms a curve; the tangent vector at time t is tangent to the x's position on the curve at time t.

 This insight is really neat: The logarithm of a transform matrix is another matrix that maps positions in space to tangent vectors.
 You can think of the log of a matrix as the velocity field of the action performed by that matrix.